KroeteTroete/GOFGT-Tools/README.md

 # GOFGT-Tools
-This repoaitory inhabits most of the tools i used to make the Galaxy On Fire Google Translate Mod.
+This repository inhabits most of the tools i used to make the Galaxy On Fire Google Translate Mod.
 None of these files where made for publishing.
 I intended to post my working directory, so other modders can take a look at the methods I used.
 I then decided to only post the scripts and spreadsheets and not any generated or vanilla sound files.